brandonbloom/fipp/README.md

 # Fast Idiomatic Pretty-Printer

 Fipp is a better pretty printer for Clojure.

-It uses the fastest known pretty-printing algorithm and is powered by data instead of an API.
+Like clojure.pprint, this pretty printer has a *linear runtime* and uses *bounded space*.
+However, unlike clojure.pprint, Fipp's implementation is functionally pure and its interface is powered by data not method calls.

 ## Usage